Millennial Branding: What Works and What Doesn’t

 Here are some key elements that define millennial branding:

-• Authenticity: Millenials can spot a fake from a mile away.
+- Authenticity: Millennials can spot a fake from a mile away.
 Brands need to stay true to their values and mission.

-• Social Responsibility: This generation cares deeply about all kinds of social issues.
+- Social Responsibility: This generation cares deeply about a wide range of social issues.
 They like to support companies that align with their values.

-• Innovation: They respect creativity and innovation, so think outside the box.
+- Innovation: They respect creativity and innovation, so they think outside the box.

 Branding for this generation is a dance.
 You have to balance authenticity, engagement and a strong brand mission.
 This is far from guesswork – studies show that nearly 75% of millennials are willing to pay more for a product if it comes from a sustainable brand.